geodynamics/pylith/docs/user/install/index.md

 :::

 (sec:install:windows)=
-### Windows
+### Windows Subsystem for Linux Setup

 PyLith is developed within the Unix/Linux framework, and we do not provide a native PyLith binary distribution for Windows.
-The preferred approach to installing PyLith on a computer running Windows is to enable use of a Linux subsystem.
+The preferred approach for installing PyLith on a computer running Windows is to enable use of a Linux subsystem.
 This permits use of the PyLith Linux x86_64 binary within the bash environment.

 To enable the Linux subsystem on Windows 10 build 14316 and later (users running an earlier Windows build should use the PyLith Docker container):